Try it free

 • timeout: defines the duration after which the batch will be sent.
 A batch is sent after the timeout only when the send_batch_size condition is not reached.

-With this configuration, the Collector queues telemetry entries in batches, ensuring a good balance between the size and number of export requests to the Dynatrace API.
+With this configuration, the OTel Collector queues telemetry entries in batches, ensuring a good balance between the size and number of export requests to the Dynatrace API.

 Batch size values